finom/rebloom/README.md

 export default appState;
 ```

-Components can import `appState` and access other use-able objects.
+Components can import appState and access other use-able objects as members of AppState.

 ```ts
 // MyComponent.ts